wokamoto/dogmap.jp/wp-content/plugins/edit-author-slug/readme.txt

 == Changelog ==

+= 1.0 =
+* Added ability to do role-based author bases
+* Added ability to use role-based author templates
+* Moderate code refactoring
+* Various code fixes and improvements
+* Add "nickname" as option for auto-update
+* First pass at unit test (only checks if the plugin is installed, for now)

 = 0.9.6 =
 * Fixed loading of translation files.
 Looks in wp-content/plugins/edit-author-slug/languages.
 If you're running 3.7+ (and you are... aren't you?), it will fall back to wp-content/languages/plugins if a proper localization can't be found in the edit-author-slug folder.